 Who: Bitcoin Core developers

-Note 1: Segwit2x was created by a group that opposes Bitcoin Core and wants a hostile takeover of the Bitcoin brand.
-They support SegWit but want a 2mb Block size.
-This attempt ended in November and restarted again at end December (see this post for details).
-The market will decide and that will depend largely on the success of Lightning Network in enabling multi-layer scalability.
+Note 1: Segwit2x was created by a group allied to Bitcoin Cash that wants to takeover the Bitcoin brand from Bitcoin Core.
+This groups supports SegWit but wants a 2mb Block size – thus the Segwit2x moniker.
+The market will decide and that will depend largely on the success or failure of Lightning Network to enable multi-layer scalability.

 Note 2: SegWit has value on its own but is more important as a stepping stone towards other scalability innovation such as Lightning Network (see below).